willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 The IPM is a category of mathematical tools used to improve our understanding of population dynamics.
 It distinguishes itself from traditional population models by assuming the population is structured based on a continuous trait [@Easterling2000].
 This is especially relevant for trees due to the considerable variability in demographic rates depending on individual size [@kohyama1992].
-Specifically, the IPM consists a set of functions predicting the transition of a distribution of individual traits from time $t$ to time $t+1$:
+Specifically, the IPM consists of a set of functions predicting the transition of a distribution of individual traits from time $t$ to time $t+1$:

 $$
 n(z', t + 1) = \int_{L}^{U} \, k(z', z, \theta)\, n(z, t)\, \mathrm{d}z